A dedicated study space in the heart of Cambridge with specialist reference library, discussion hosts and mutual encouragement.

 Membership does not commit you to using the Study Centre – it is a gateway to the desk booking system.
 If you would like to trial the use of the Study Centre, please complete the membership form and book a desk.
 If you discover it’s not for you, there is no obligation to use your membership, and you may also contact us to cancel your membership.

-The Study Centre within the Round Church is the oldest study venue in Cambridge.
+The Study Centre sits within the Round Church, the second oldest building in Cambridge.

 A Christian heritage